 Mondrian Seoul Itaewon, images courtesy of the property.

-Positioned on the banks of the Hangang River, the hotel is inspired by the interplay of art and nature, taking cues from historical poets and painters.
-Naturally, art can be seen throughout the property and is monumental to the space.
-The hotel has indoor and outdoor pools, a large fitness centre, spa and sauna.
-The lobby is set on the 20th floor, offering a spectacular view of the river.
-There are X dining areas at the hotel, including the Restaurant Voisin (Korean), Bar Voisin (Korean), Lounge & Deck (sweet treats, tea, and coffee), and an artisanal bakery, Mapo Eight.
+Positioned on the banks of the Hangang River, this hotel is inspired by the interplay of art and nature, drawing on historical poets and painters — a theme that runs throughout the property.
+Facilities include indoor and outdoor pools, a large fitness centre, spa, and sauna.
+The lobby sits on the 20th floor, offering a spectacular river view.
+Dining options include Restaurant Voisin (Korean), Bar Voisin (Korean), Lounge & Deck (sweet treats, tea, and coffee), and the artisanal bakery Mapo Eight.

 The guest rooms are airy, with high ceilings and oversized windows.
 Rooms range from Superior to Family and Suites.
-Superior rooms are standard-sized hotel rooms and have a city view, while some of the suites have dual vistas and a terrace.
+Superior rooms are standard-sized with a city view, while some suites offer dual vistas and a private terrace.

 8 Mapo-daero, Mapo-gu, Seoul, South Korea | Map link